Object storage: OSD version 2

-Differences between key-value and object stores
+Differences between key–value and object stores

-The border between an object store and a key-value store is blurred, with key-value stores being sometimes loosely referred to as object stores.
+The border between an object store and a key–value store is blurred, with key–value stores being sometimes loosely referred to as object stores.

 A traditional block storage interface uses a series of fixed size blocks which are numbered starting at 0.
 Data must be that exact fixed size and can be stored in a particular block which is identified by its logical block number (LBN).
 Later, one can retrieve that block of data by specifying its unique LBN.

-With a key-value store, data is identified by a key rather than a LBN.
+With a key–value store, data is identified by a key rather than a LBN.
 A key might be "cat" or "olive" or "42".
 It can be an arbitrary sequence of bytes of arbitrary length.
 Data (called a value in this parlance) does not need to be a fixed size and also can be an arbitrary sequence of bytes of arbitrary length.
 One stores data by presenting the key and data (value) to the data store and can later retrieve the data by presenting the key.
 This concept is seen in programming languages.
-Python calls them dictionaries, Perl calls them hashes, Java and C++ call them maps, etc. Several data stores also implement key-value stores such as Memcached, Redis and CouchDB.
+Python calls them dictionaries, Perl calls them hashes, Java, Rust and C++ call them maps, etc. Several data stores also implement key–value stores such as Memcached, Redis and CouchDB.

-Object stores are similar to key-value stores in two respects.
+Object stores are similar to key–value stores in two respects.
 First, the object identifier or URL (the equivalent of the key) can be an arbitrary string.
 Second, data may be of an arbitrary size.

-There are, however, a few key differences between key-value stores and object stores.
+There are, however, a few key differences between key–value stores and object stores.
 First, object stores also allow one to associate a limited set of attributes (metadata) with each piece of data.
 The combination of a key, value, and set of attributes is referred to as an object.
-Second, object stores are optimized for large amounts of data (hundreds of megabytes or even gigabytes), whereas for key-value stores the value is expected to be relatively small (kilobytes).
-Finally, object stores usually offer weaker consistency guarantees such as eventual consistency, whereas key-value stores offer strong consistency.
+Second, object stores are optimized for large amounts of data (hundreds of megabytes or even gigabytes), whereas for key–value stores the value is expected to be relatively small (kilobytes).
+Finally, object stores usually offer weaker consistency guarantees such as eventual consistency, whereas key–value stores offer strong consistency.